 Revisiting 2013: A nightmare, almost from the start.
 After two narrow victories in Weeks 1 and 2, the team dropped a stunning 14 straight, which caused Gary Kubiak and most of his staff to lose their jobs.
 Schaub got into a pick-6 funk, Arian Foster was banged up, the offense fell apart, and the defense couldn’t force turnovers, stop people in the red zone or tackle well enough.
 They were outscored 215-113 in the second halves of games.

 Glaring hole to fill: It’s quarterback, no doubt.
 Schaub almost certainly will be cut at some point, and that will save the team $4 million in cap space, but finding his replacement won’t be a snap, even with the first overall pick.
-O’Brien’s views on who should be the choice will weigh heavily, but general manager Rick Smith and owner Bob McNair will weigh in, too.
+O’Brien’s views on who should be the choice will weigh heavily, but GM Rick Smith and owner Bob McNair will want to weigh in, too.